hasura/axiom/README.md

 Deploying new connectors
 -

 The simplest way to deploy new connectors is to run a new supergraph build in each region.
-It's important to ensure that the connector regions match the regions you're deploying to so this process takes a couple of steps
+It's important to ensure that the connector regions match the regions you're deploying to so this process takes all that into account.

+This full rebuild deployment will run a 'build up' of the supergraph before running the standard metadata deploy for JWT/NoAuth

 ```
+# Run the deploy script
+./scripts/deploy/deploy.mjs

-# Change region accordingly
+# Set the region (default points to axiom-test)
-node scripts/region-switcher/region-switcher.mjs

-# Change context accordingly
+# ?
+Select a context region to set: default
-ddn context set-current-context $REGION

-# Build the supergraph
-git_log=$(git --no-pager log -1 --pretty=format:"%h [NDC] %s")
-ddn supergraph build create -d $git_log
+# A complete rebuild will redeploy connectors.
+Do not use this if you have only altered metadata/hml files
+# ?
+Do you want to perform a complete rebuild? yes

 ```

 > [!IMPORTANT]